ssomnoremac/website/content/guides/relay.md

 This will automatically define two new types: `:location_connection` and `:location_edge`.

-We define a field that uses these types to paginate associated records by using connection field.
+We define a field that uses these types to paginate associated records by using `connection field`.
 Here, for instance, we support paginating a business’s locations:

 ```
 # description: somewhere in types.ex